UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - One VM (WS2016) configured as file share witness for the cluster.

-- One availability set containing the SQL and FSW 2016 VMs.
+- Two availability sets, one containing the SQL and FSW 2016 VMs, the other containing the domain controller VM.

 ### Notes